MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/format-output-az-cli2.md

 The column names are lost in this case because they don't exist in our JMESPath query results.
 To get meaningful column names when displaying the results of a JMESPatch qyery in a table, add them to the [JMESPath query](http://jmespath.org) like this.
+The results include the column specified in the query.

 ```azurecli
 az cloud list --query [*].{Name:name,SQL:endpoints.sqlManagement} --output table
 ```

-The results have the column headings.

 ```
 Name               SQL